Frequently Asked Questions

 The words therapy and counseling are often used interchangeably.
 The Greek origin of the word Therapeia means healing, and Therapeuein, to minister to.
 Therapy is a unique experience in which you choose to set aside time each week to work in collaboration with a therapist, to address issues which have become problematic to your mental and emotional well being.
 Therapy becomes a time and space for you to discuss these concerns with a trained professional, who is an objective, non-judgmental listener, who will help you view your struggles in a different light, and develop creative solutions.

 The initial session is a time for you and your therapist to get to know one another.
 You will

 be asked many questions as your counselor works to gain a deeper understanding of your concerns.
 You and your therapist will begin to talk about which treatment options would be most helpful in addressing your particular issues.
 If you have questions, be sure to ask them as this helps build a collaborative relationship with your therapist as you establish goals for your time together.

 How Long Will I be in Counseling?

-The length of each session is typically between 45 and 50 minutes.
+The length of each session is typically between 40 and 45 minutes.
 We work from a short-term therapy model, which means you may see your therapist up to 8 sessions in a semester.
-Some students return in subsequent semester for another 8 sessions.
 Long-term, intensive counseling is not available at our counseling center.
 However, we will help you determine how to best manage your care and will assist you with referrals within the community if your needs cannot be accommodated within this model.